“Anti Censorship Trade Agreement poised to be a much bigger threat than SOPA and PIPA in the forthcoming times ”

 The treaty, if imposed, could empower the corporates to drive the internet in their own stride with full right to censor the content they find inappropriate.

-It holds the provision of a new anti-counterfeiting body that would enable the private organizations to censor almost everything you do online.
+It holds the provision of a new Anti Counterfeiting Trade Agreement body that would enable the private organizations to censor almost everything you do online.

 To add further, the involved censoring authorities can also compel you to bear considerable penalties including imprisonment if they are find any of your online content to be detrimental to their business.

-The implementation of ACTA would simply mean that you can be brought to book even for uploading a personal video that plays a copyrighted music or a newspaper article that speaks against the interest of any of the body’s members.
+The implementation of Anti Counterfeiting Trade Agreement would simply mean that you can be brought to book even for uploading a personal video that plays a copyrighted music or a newspaper article that speaks against the interest of any of the body’s members.

 It could bar local farmers from accessing the necessary information about the seeds and alongside, could also restrict websites offering life saving generic drugs online.